-In conclusion, the New England Chapter of BHA believes that the facts and opinions presented here tell a compelling story about the threats of Chronic Wasting Disease and why importing big game animals for captive hunting in Rhode Island should be prohibited.
-We urge the General Assembly to pass H5329 because it will address these hazards, and passing it into law will help to protect Rhode Island's native wildlife and ecosystem based on the best available science, and would also bring Rhode Island in-line with our neighboring states on the matter of captive hunting.
+In conclusion, the New England Chapter of BHA believes that the facts and opinions presented constitute a compelling case with regard to the threats of importing wildlife for captive hunting.
+We urge the General Assembly to pass H5864 because it would address these concerns, and passing it into law will help to protect Rhode Island's native wildlife and ecosystem based on the best available science.

-Even if importation of big game animals for captive hunting is prohibited as proposed in H5329, there would still be the risk that importing members of the deer family for livestock or for other purposes could result in the introduction of Chronic Wasting Disease to the state.
-Because importation and possession of wildlife are regulated in Rhode Island by the Department of Environmental Management, we also urge that DEM to develop regulations similar to those in adjacent states to prohibit all import of members of the deer family (cervidae), thereby minimizing the risk of inadvertently importing Chronic Wasting Disease into the state.
+Even if importation of big game animals for captive hunting is prohibited, as proposed in H5864, there is still a risk that importing members of the deer family for livestock or for other purposes could result in the introduction of Chronic Wasting Disease to the state.
+Because importation and possession of wildlife are regulated in Rhode Island by the Department of Environmental Management, we also urge that DEM to develop regulations similar to those in adjacent states to prohibit all import of members of the deer family, thereby minimizing the risk of inadvertently importing Chronic Wasting Disease into the state.